Small Business SEO Strategy

 Local SEO for Small Businesses

-Although it’s not a hard rule, most small businesses are going to be locally-oriented, meaning that the vast majority of their target audience is going to be located around a city or a wider city area.
+Although it’s not a hard rule, most small businesses will be locally-oriented, meaning that the vast majority of their target audience will be located around a city or a wider city area.

 If you have local customers, your SEO efforts should revolve around local keywords as well.